JAlcocerT/JAlcocerT/content/blog/concepts-BIGDATA.md

 Examples of Data Lakehouse Technologies and Implementations:

-* **Databricks** Lakehouse Platform: One of the pioneers of the data lakehouse concept, built around Apache Spark and Delta Lake.
+* **Databricks** [The Lakehouse Platform](https://jalcocert.github.io/JAlcocerT/understanding-databricks/): One of the pioneers of the data lakehouse concept, built around Apache Spark and Delta Lake.
 * AWS Lake House: Offers services like S3 for storage and technologies like Apache Iceberg, AWS Glue, and Amazon Redshift Spectrum to build a lakehouse architecture.
 * Microsoft Fabric Lakehouse: A unified data analytics platform with a central data lakehouse.
 * **Snowflake**: Evolving to support data lakehouse patterns with features for querying data in external object storage.